 Top tennis players Jimmy Connors and Arthur Ashe had mixed fortunes on Tuesday (8 June) in two important tennis tournaments being played at present.

-Top tennis players Jimmy Connors and Arthur Ashe had mixed fortunes on Tuesday (8 June) in two important tennis tournaments being played at present.
+Background: Top tennis players Jimmy Connors and Arthur Ashe had mixed fortunes on Tuesday (8 June) in two important tennis tournaments being played at present.
 In England, Connors beat fellow American Peter Fleming, but in Paris, Ashe lost to his former ball-boy Hungarian, Balacs Taroczy in the French international.

 SYNOPSIS: Connors, seen here serving to Fleming, was competing in the Robertson Cup lawn tennis tournament, being played in Beckenham.
 Connors won the first set with this rally.